Architecture Overview

 EventLog

-A persistent append-only JSONL event bus with an in-memory ring buffer (500 entries).
-Every significant event — trade submissions, heartbeat results, cron fires, errors — flows through here.
+Persistent append-only JSONL event bus with an in-memory ring buffer (500 entries).
+Trade submissions, heartbeat results, cron fires, errors — everything flows through.
+Dual-write to disk + memory; subscribable; recoverable on startup.

 Domain

 Business logic modules, each owning its state and persistence.
-The tool/ layer is a thin bridge that registers domain capabilities as AI tools in ToolCenter.
+The tool/ layer is a thin bridge that registers domain capabilities as AI tools.

-The largest domain module, centered on the Unified Trading Account (UTA).
+The largest domain module, centered on the Unified Trading Account.
 Each UTA bundles:

 - A broker connection (

-IBroker) — abstract interface implemented by CCXT, Alpaca, and IBKR - A git-like operation history (
+IBroker) — abstract interface implemented by CCXT, Alpaca, IBKR, and others. - A git-like operation history (

 The AccountManager owns the full UTA lifecycle: init, reconnect, enable/disable, remove.
-AI interacts with UTAs exclusively — brokers are internal implementation details.
+AI and the UI interact with UTAs exclusively — brokers are internal implementation details.

 See Unified Trading Account for the design rationale, Trading as Git for the workflow, and Accounts & Brokers for configuration.